-The Null mode works well in uncongested areas but is more prone to inaccuracies due to the effects of field distortion.
+The null mode works well in uncongested areas but is more prone to inaccuracies due to field distortion.
 This effect can be utilized to detect distorted fields by comparing the "Null Mode" position with the position of the "Peak Mode."
 If the two positions do not coincide, this indicates possible distortion.
-The greater the difference the greater the distortion.
+The greater the difference, the greater the distortion.